 The rugged coastline

 New page: Now that you know all the things that this charming town has to offer, you might want to dive deeper into practicalities/food (maybe on this page?), how to get there.
 I think -where to eat and -how long to spend still on this page.
 As well as future list.
+Maybe also an example itinerary.

 Where to eat